cliffordsnow/cliffordsnow.github.io/_posts/2014-08-14-10th-Anniversary-Celebration.md

 Sam Mathews _Creating Web Maps with OSM Data_

+Paul Norman _OpenStreetMap-Carto and the Mapper Feedback Loop_

 Roger Andre _Using OSM to Help People See and Understand Their Data_

 Pat Tressel _Humanitarian OpenStreetMap Team_